Market Overview – Cruise Ships

 It is hard to keep in touch with clients and work opportunities at home.
 Once people hear that you are working ships, they tend to think you are unavailable where in reality you may just be doing sporadic cruises.

 An information sheet or newsletter going out regularly could help here.
-Internet Cafes have improved this situation a lot and some ships now even have Computer access onboard so you can stay in touch.
+Internet Cafes have improved this situation a lot and most ships now have Computer access onboard so you can stay in touch.
+Crew usually get a discount on the very expensive Internet at Sea charges.

 Meet as many people on board as you possibly can before you work.
 This always works.
 Here’s a great tip that was passed on to me.

-As soon as possible, visit the beauty parlour, introduce yourself and perhaps perform something appropriate for the staff.
+As soon as possible, visit the Spa, introduce yourself and perhaps perform something appropriate for the staff.

 The steady stream of clients that passes through after that, will all get told about “the charming magician, you must see his show.”